What Are Terpenes?

 Lavender

 Linalool, the primary terpene in lavender, is widely studied for its calming and anxiolytic properties.
-It's also found in many cannabis varieties.
+It's also found in basil, coriander, and bergamot.

 Black Pepper

-Beta-caryophyllene, abundant in black pepper, is unique among terpenes because it also acts as a cannabinoid, directly binding to CB2 receptors.
+Beta-caryophyllene, abundant in black pepper, is unique among terpenes because it also binds directly to CB2 receptors in the body.

 Hops

-Myrcene, the most abundant terpene in cannabis, is also found in hops and is responsible for the earthy, musky base notes in many beer styles.
+Myrcene is abundant in hops and is responsible for the earthy, musky base notes in many beer styles.
+Different hop varieties show distinct ratios of myrcene, humulene, and caryophyllene.

 Why Terpenes Matter